 Father Willis Organ

-Salisbury Cathedral organ was built between 1876 and 1877 by ‘Father’ Henry Willis, who was responsible for building some of the very finest pipe organs in the country and across the world.
-The organ, built at a cost of £3500, was gifted by Miss Chafyn Grove.
-The organ case cost £1000 to build, and the blowing apparatus an additional £800-1000.
+The Salisbury Cathedral organ was built between 1876 and 1877 by ‘Father’ Henry Willis.
+He was responsible for building some of the very finest pipe organs in the country and across the world.
+The organ, built at a cost of £3,500, was a gift of the great local benefactor Miss Chafyn Grove.
 The original console was situated on the north side, within the organ chamber.
 In 1934, Henry Willis III installed the current detached console in a separate loft on the south side, with electro-pneumatic action and additional couplers and pistons.
 A few tonal additions and several carefully-considered transfers of stops were made, and the Solo Organ became enclosed in its own separate expression box.
 The organ was renovated again in 1969 by Willis.